-What makes this even more strange is that one of his books was called, “The Time Machine”, a novel in which a man traveles through time recording future events and bringing the information back to the past to tell others as a warning.
+He wrote one book called, “The Time Machine”, a novel in which a man traveles through time, recording future events, and then brings back the information to the past.

 The novel was first published in 1895 and was considered to be one of the greatest science fiction novels of all time.
 The term “time machine” was coined by Wells and is now universally used in science fiction.

-Here are 9 of the most astonishing predictions made in those supposedly fictional stories.
+Here are 9 of the most astonishing predictions made in those fictional stories.